 The Field Operations Department also includes Community Engagement, which is responsible for connecting people to nature through environmental education programming, volunteer opportunities to participate in the stewardship of Authority lands and provide public education of open space goals, and large-scale events offered to the public by the Authority, as well as strategically selected booth events with local organizations and agencies.

-The Planning Department is responsible for two main programs: Grant Management, which provides oversight and outreach of the Authority’s funding and grant programs as well as overall management of grant-seeking efforts and incoming grants, and Capital Improvements, which includes developing use and management plans for Authority properties including planning, design, and construction of projects for visitor facilities and ecological restoration on Authority preserves.
+The Planning Department is responsible for Capital Improvements, which includes developing use and management plans for Authority properties including planning, design, and construction of projects for visitor facilities and ecological restoration on Authority preserves.

 The Public Affairs Department is responsible for the Authority’s communications and awareness-building with the public and media, partnership building, and legislative affairs which includes policy and long-range funding source development.
 Public Affairs is responsible for managing all of the Authority’s digital and print media and communications - including periodic publications, year in review, trail maps and other brochures, website, social media, and press relations; partnership development, legislative, policy, and public funding support; and building of relationships with our elected leaders at all levels of government.

-The Real Property and Conservation Initiatives (RPC) Department is responsible for developing and implementing strategic conservation initiatives and projects to achieve the agency’s land preservation goals.
+The Conservation Initiatives and Grants (CIG) Department is responsible for developing and implementing strategic conservation initiatives and projects to achieve the agency’s land preservation goals.
 This work entails conservation planning to identify and prioritize the most important multi-benefit natural and working lands; partner engagement to develop coordinated land protection and funding strategies; review and development of statewide and local policies, programs and funding sources for land protection; and grant writing.
 The Department is responsible for implementing all aspects of the Land Acquisition program, including landowner outreach and negotiation, appraisals, due diligence, and conservation easement stewardship in compliance with the agency’s accreditation status by the Land Trust Alliance.
+The Department is home to the Authority’s Grant Management program, which provides oversight and outreach of the Authority’s funding and grant programs as well as overall management of grant-seeking efforts and incoming grants.
 The Department also provides the administration, design and implementation of Authority’s Geographic Information Systems (GIS) mapping and analysis services which supports all aspects of the Authority’s work.